enzet/map-machine/README.md

 map-machine render -b=2.284,48.860,2.290,48.865
 ```

-will automatically download OSM data and write output SVG map of the specified area to `out/map.svg`.
+will automatically download OSM data and render an SVG map of the specified area to `out/map.svg`.
 See [Map generation](#map-generation).

 ```shell
 map-machine tile -b=2.361,48.871,2.368,48.875
 ```

-will automatically download OSM data and write output PNG tiles that cover the specified area to the `out/tiles` directory.
+will automatically download OSM data and render PNG tiles that cover the specified area to the `out/tiles` directory.
 See [Tile generation](#tile-generation).

 Röntgen icon set
 ----------------

-The central feature of the project is Röntgen icon set.
-It is a set of monochrome 14 × 14 px pixel-aligned icons specially created for Map Machine project.
-Unlike the Map Machine source code, which is under MIT license, all icons are under [CC BY](http://creativecommons.org/licenses/by/4.0/) license.
-So, with the appropriate credit icon set can be used outside the project.
+The central feature of the project is the Röntgen icon set.
+It is a set of monochrome 14 × 14 px pixel-aligned icons specially created for the Map Machine project.
+Unlike the Map Machine source code, which is under the MIT license, all icons are under the [CC BY](http://creativecommons.org/licenses/by/4.0/) license.
+So, with the appropriate credit the icon set can be used outside the project.
 Some icons can be used as emoji symbols.

 All icons tend to support a common design style, which is heavily inspired by [Maki](https://github.com/mapbox/maki), [Osmic](https://github.com/gmgeo/osmic), and [Temaki](https://github.com/ideditor/temaki).